 Burial rites among the northern peoples were also peculiar.
 Yakuts, Nenets, Buryats practiced the so-called air burial - they hung a coffin with a deceased on a tree, and did not bury it in the ground.
 He hung there until he decayed.
 Some nationalities buried everyone like that, others only highly respected people.

-Evens dressed the dead man in the best dress, laid them in a wooden deck and placed it on trees or on poles.
-The blood of the deer was poured over the coffin and the trees, they placed the deceased's plague and his belongings under them.
-Nanai put stones at their heels so that the deceased would not push the souls of living relatives.
-They also sewed a dead bib with a bowel-shaped pattern so that the soul could breathe and feed.
-Food and water were laid at the head of the bed.
-And in Yakutia, where a horse cult existed, a horse’s head and hooves were hung on a tree near the grave.
+The Evens dressed the deceased in the best dress, put them in a wooden block and put it on trees or on poles.
+The blood of the deer was poured over the coffin and trees, and the tomb of the deceased and his belongings were placed under them.
+The Nanai people put a stone to their heels so that the deceased would not push the souls of living relatives.
+Also, a funeral bib with a pattern in the form of intestines was sewn for the dead so that the soul could breathe and feed.
+Food and water were placed at the head.
+And in Yakutia, where the horse cult existed, the horse's head and hooves were hung from a tree near the burial.

-The Nanai people for funerals laid out the clothes and belongings of the deceased on the street, some were burnt during the funeral, some were handed out to the family as a keepsake.
-Some items of clothing and everyday life were put in a coffin.
-They carried the deceased through a broken opening or through a window, and not at the door, so that the deceased would not find a way home.
-The grave in the family cemetery in the shape of a rectangle was dug by strangers, but the relatives of the deceased killed the coffin lid.
-What did it do an odd number of nails, hitting them an odd number of times.
+At the funeral, the Nanai laid out the clothes and belongings of the deceased on the street, some were burned during the commemoration, some were given to relatives as a keepsake.
+Some items of clothing and household items were placed in the coffin.
+They carried the deceased out through a broken opening or through a window, and not through the door, so that the deceased would not find his way home.
+The grave in the ancestral cemetery in the shape of a rectangle was dug by strangers, but the lid of the coffin was hammered by the relatives of the deceased.
+Moreover, they did it with an odd number of nails, striking them an odd number of times.